What Is the Federation of Tiny Township Shoreline Associations?

 Doug is a director and past-President of The Nottawaga Beach Association.
 He was cottaging on Georgian Bay before he was born, and has been enjoying it more fully since then.
 He is also a corporate lawyer.

 Andrew has enjoyed visiting Tiny since infancy.
 In 1986 Jennie and Andrew purchased a cottage at Cawaja Beach.
-Together with their three sons and now extended family, they go “up north”, year round.
+Together with their three sons & now extended family, they go “up north”, year round.
 Andrew is currently the Chair of the Roncesvalles Polish Festival Committee and Chair Emeritus of the RVBIA.
 He is also Chair Emeritus of the Copernicus Lodge Foundation.
-In Tiny, Andrew served on the Township’s Parking Strategy, Small Watercraft and Community Policing Committees.
-He has represented FoTTSA (Founding Sponsor) on The Mayor’s Charity Golf Tournament Committee since 2015.
+In Tiny, Andrew has served on the Township’s Parking Strategy, Small Watercraft & Community Policing Committees & has represented FoTTSA on The Mayor’s Charity Golf Tournament Committee since 2015.

 Robert is retired from his life’s work as a transportation planning and engineering professional with over 40 years service with an independent consulting firm in Toronto.
 The cottage on Wymbolwood that Robert and Lynn Short share with their family was originally acquired by Robert’s grandfather in 1957 and has passed through family hands since.
 In addition to FoTTSA, Robert presently serves on a number of boards including the Land Economics Foundation and Wymbolwood Nature Preserve Limited.

 Bluewater Georgina Wendake Beaches and Ratepayers Association www.yourbgw.ca

 Cawaja Propertyowners Association www.cpoa.ca